juristr/juristr.github.com/_posts/2017-01-11-talk-angular-testing-recipes.md

 ---

 <div class="article-intro">
-  I recently wanted to dive deeper into testing Angular applications, in specific on how to write proper unit tests for some common scenarious you might encounter.
-[Dave](https://twitter.com/webdave_de), the organizer of [the Angular Hamburg Meetup group](https://twitter.com/angular_hamburg) asked me whether I'd be interested in doing a talk.
+  I recently wanted to dive deeper into testing Angular applications, in specific on how to write proper unit tests for some common scenarious you might encounter. <a href="https://twitter.com/webdave_de" target="_blank">Dave</a>, the organizer of <a href="https://twitter.com/angular_hamburg" target="_blank">the Angular Hamburg Meetup group</a> asked me whether I'd be interested in doing a talk.
 So here we are, read on for the slides, GitHub repo and video of the talk :wink:.
 </div>

 {% assign message = "Contents are based on Angular version 2+." %}